(Source)

 We have experienced that they are some of the best-tasting tomatoes in the world!
 I’ll share a few we have grown and enjoyed with you.

-Terry O. is a fun and interesting friend in town who, together with her husband, starts an unusual assortment of heirloom tomatoes in their garage in March/April with grow lights and heaters.
-I wish I had taken a picture of their cute place.
+Teresa O. is a fun and interesting friend in town who, together with her husband, starts an unusual assortment of heirloom tomatoes in their garage in March/April with grow lights and heaters.
 It was such fun to visit with them in their greenhouse where she was acclimating her thriving mostly-heirloom inventory.

 Heirloom Tomatoes: Funny Names & Their Fascinating Stories